 Note: This section has been translated into Estonian by Patrii Patricia Motosan,

 Latvian by Evelína Koprziwová,

 Russian by Sandi Wolfe and

 Hungarian by Elana Pavlet,

-Ukranian by Anna Metesh,
+Ukranian by Anna Metesh, and

 Finnish and Swedish by Catherine Desroches.